Curved Kitchen Islands: Design Guide, Pros, Cons & Layout Tips

 White modern kitchen with a black curved kitchen island.

-Open-plan kitchens are often the best setting for a curved island.
-Here, the curve can help the island feel more connected to the living or dining area and less like a block placed in the middle of the room.
+Here, the curve can help the island feel more integrated with the living space and less like a block placed in the middle of the room.
+A curved seating side works especially well in this context.

-How to Plan a Curved Kitchen Island
+How to Plan a Curved Kitchen Island (7 steps)

 Materials for a Curved Kitchen Island